jiwon978/drop-java/README.md

 - `core`: Main module with the application logic shared by all platforms.
 - `lwjgl3`: Primary desktop platform using LWJGL3; was called 'desktop' in older docs.
+- `teavm`: Experimental web platform using TeaVM and WebGL.
+- `lwjgl2`: Legacy desktop platform using LWJGL2.

 ## Gradle